sts10/generated-wordlists/readme.markdown

 The words for some of these generated word lists come from Google Books Ngram data.
 This data compilation "is licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/)" ([source](https://storage.googleapis.com/books/ngrams/books/datasetsv3.html)).
 This project has no association with Google, nor does Google endorse this project.
 [More information available at the original project's repo](https://github.com/sts10/common_word_list_maker).

-Other lists come from [this Wikipedia word frequency project](https://github.com/IlyaSemenov/wikipedia-word-frequency/), which uses the MIT license.
-I'm not sure where that leaves my lists that use those results as their corpus, legally speaking!
+I'll note here that at least one list in this project was derived from [this Wikipedia word frequency project](https://github.com/IlyaSemenov/wikipedia-word-frequency/), which uses the MIT license.
+I offer this list under the same license as the other word lists in this project.

 ## Requests?
 Suggestions?